telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 To run it, follow the steps in the product's documentation: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).

 After you run the app successfully, it guides you through a data initialization process.
-It includes setting up a Data Connector from the Demo DataLink server and creating a content type from an underlying relational database table.
+It includes setting up a Data Connector from the Demo Data Link server and creating a content type from an underlying relational database table.

 ## Testing the Sample